 Cardiovascular Conditions Linked to COPD

-It is common for people with chronic obstructive pulmonary disease (COPD) to have medical conditions that involve the cardiovascular system.
-The cardiovascular system includes the heart and all of the blood vessels that carry blood throughout the body.
+It is common for people with chronic obstructive pulmonary disease (COPD) to also have medical conditions that involve the cardiovascular system.
+The cardiovascular system is made up of the heart and all the blood vessels that carry blood throughout the body.1

 - Ischemic heart disease

 - Heart failure

 - Atrial fibrillation

 Ischemic heart disease (IHD) is the leading cause of death in the United States.
 It is sometimes called coronary heart disease or coronary artery disease.2